Simply Scratch Made

 How long does homemade Teriyaki Sauce last?

-Homemade teriyaki sauce will keep in the refrigerator for up to 7 days in an airtight container.
-For longer storage, freeze the sauce in small portions and thaw as needed.
+Stored in an airtight jar or glass container in the refrigerator, homemade teriyaki sauce will stay fresh for up to 7 days.
+For longer storage, freeze the sauce and use as needed.

 More Delicious Recipes